eclipse-sumo/sumo/docs/web/docs/Simulation/Output/SSM_Device.md

 ---

 ## Equipping vehicles
 A vehicle can be equipped with an SSM Device which logs the conflicts of the vehicle and other traffic participants (currently only vehicles) and corresponding safety surrogate measures.
-To attach an SSM device to a vehicle, the [[Definition_of_Vehicles,_Vehicle_Types,_and_Routes#Devices|standard device-equipment procedures]] can be applied using <code><device name>=ssm</code>.
+To attach an SSM device to a vehicle, the [standard device-equipment procedures](../../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#devices) can be applied using `<device name>=ssm`.

 For instance, a single vehicle can be equipped (with a device parametrized by default values) as in the following minimal example